CollinHeist/TitleCardMaker/docs/getting_started/index.md

             Because the repository is private, accessing the Docker container requires authentication.

-            A PAT is required instead of a password because GitHub does not allow passwords to be used from the command line.

         ??? warning "Security Warning"

             Keep this access code private, as it can be used to access your